waynodiablo/Oystercard/pills/cucumber.md

   pending # express the regexp above with the code you wish you had end
 ```

+See how the *Given / When / Then* lines are now `pending` tests?
+The description
+of the tests have been dropped in as a Regex - you could use strings instead but
+Regexes are safer and the default.

 We're going to be writing what each of these steps means in Ruby in each of
 the `pending` gaps.
 The first step is to put the above in a file called